-- Select the Start button, then select Control Panel from the Settings menu. - 2.
+- 1. Select the Start button, and then select Control Panel from the Settings menu. - 2.
 Double-click Services. - 3.
-Select Microsoft Cluster Service from the list of installed components and then select Stop. - 4.
-Run SETUP.EXE program from IBM ServeRAID Windows NT Cluster Solution diskette and follow the instructions that appear on the screen.
+Select Microsoft Cluster Service from the list of installed components and then select Stop.

+4. Run SETUP.EXE program from IBM ServeRAID Cluster Solution for Windows NT Diskette diskette and follow the instructions that appear on the screen.